letsencrypt/website/content/en/docs/a-warm-welcome-to-asn1-and-der.md

 | 24                    | 18                    | GeneralizedTime       |

-These, and a few others I've skipped for being boring, are the "universal" tags, because they are specified in the core ASN.1 spec and mean the same thing across all ASN.1 modules.
+These, and a few others I've skipped for being boring, are the "universal" tags, because they are specified in the core ASN.1 specification and mean the same thing across all ASN.1 modules.

-These tags all happen to be under 31, and that's for a good reason: Bits 8, 7, and 6 (the high bits of the tag byte) are used to encode extra information, so any universal tag numbers higher than 31 would need to use the "high tag number" form, which takes extra bytes.
+These tags all happen to be under 31 (0x1F), and that's for a good reason: Bits 8, 7, and 6 (the high bits of the tag byte) are used to encode extra information, so any universal tag numbers higher than 31 would need to use the "high tag number" form, which takes extra bytes.
 There are a